WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Add a password.
 It is used to encrypt the private key (extracted from the extended private key) on the computer and needed to open the wallet.
-Make sure, and triple-check that you have done a proper backup of BOTH the password AND the mnemonic.
-When you only have the recovery words, but not the password, then you will NOT be able to recover your wallet.

-![Add a password in Wasabi](/AddWalletAddPassword.png "Add a password in Wasabi")

 Make sure that you properly back up and write down this password.
-In order to protect your backup, consider storing the password and recovery words in two different locations.

 Confirm the password and click `Continue`.

+![Add a password in Wasabi](/AddWalletAddPassword.png "Add a password in Wasabi")

 :::danger Careful!!
 Without knowledge of the password, you CANNOT spend your bitcoin!!
 :::
+Make sure, and triple-check that you have done a proper backup of BOTH the password AND the mnemonic.
+If you only have the recovery words, but not the password, then you will NOT be able to open your wallet or to recover it.

+In order to protect your backup, consider storing the password and recovery words in two different locations.

 Now you get to choose your wallets coinjoin strategy.